Mlaiel/iacherie/config/business/README.md

 ## 🏆 Enterprise Excellence

-**Ainflue Business Configuration Module** - Powering the future of creator economy with ultra-advanced business intelligence, autonomous revenue optimization, and enterprise-grade reliability.
+**IA Chérie Business Configuration Module** - Powering the future of creator economy with ultra-advanced business intelligence, autonomous revenue optimization, and enterprise-grade reliability.

 *Built for scale.
 Optimized for performance.
 Designed for success.*